Max Borges Jr.: Awards

 He twice won the Cuban National College of Architects Award.
 First, for his "Medical and Surgical Center" built in 1948 in El Vedado and, the second time, for the Tropicana Club in 1953.
-In 2006, he was awarded the Cintas Foundation Lifetime Achievement Award "The Cintas' legacy has fostered the development of Cuban artists, promoting the professional development of these artists and the continuity of Cuban traditions in art."
+In 2006, he was awarded the Cintas Foundation Lifetime Achievement Award.

 Family

 He was son of architect Max Borges del Junco, a well-known Cuban architect.
 His brother was architect Enrique Borges Recio, with whom he authored many works as partner.
-He married Mignon Olmo-Garrido (March 18, 1923 - May 6, 2007) on February 5, 1944 at San Juan de Letrán Catholic Church in Havana, Cuba and they had two sons, Philip M. and Max M. Borges Olmo (also an architect), as well as five grandchildren.
+He married Mignon Olmo-Garrido (March 18, 1923–May 6, 2007) on February 5, 1944 at San Juan de Letrán Catholic Church in Havana, Cuba and they had two sons, Philip M. and Max M. Borges Olmo (also an architect).